ncatlab/nlab-content/pages/0/1/2/6/6210/content.md

 ## References

-The notion was conceived of in
+The notion was introduced in

 * [[Hisham Sati]], [[Urs Schreiber]], [[Jim Stasheff]], _[[schreiber:Twisted Differential String and Fivebrane Structures]]_ {#SSSIII}

-in terms of [[L-∞ algebra]]ic data.
-The full formalization in cohesive $\infty$-toposes is due to
+and expanded on in

 * [[Domenico Fiorenza]], [[Urs Schreiber]], [[Jim Stasheff]], _[[schreiber:Cech cocycles for differential characteristic classes]]_
  {#FSS}